mklement0/ttab/doc/ttab.md

 ## DESCRIPTION

-`ttab` opens a new terminal tab with a variety of options,
-including executing a command in the new tab, assigning a title and working
-directory, and opening the tab in a new window.
+`ttab` opens a new terminal tab with a variety of options, including executing a command in the new tab, assigning a title and working directory, and opening the tab in a new window.

 Supports Terminal.app and iTerm2.app on macOS, and - with limitations -
 gnome-terminal on Linux.

-Note: iTerm2 and gnome-terminal support is currently not covered by the
-automated tests run before every release.
+Note: iTerm2 and gnome-terminal support is currently not covered by the automated tests run before every release.

-IMPORTANT: On macOS, **Terminal/iTerm2 must be allowed assistive access** in
-order for this  utility to work, which requires one-time authorization with
-administrative privileges.
-If you get error messages instead of being prompted,
-authorize the application via
+IMPORTANT: On macOS, **Terminal/iTerm2 must be allowed assistive access** in order for this  utility to work, which requires one-time authorization with administrative privileges.
+If you get error messages instead of being prompted, authorize the application via
 System Preferences > Security & Privacy > Privacy > Accessibility.

 The new tab or window inherits the calling shell's working directory by default.
-On macOS, the new tab or window runs a login shell (i.e., loads the user's
-shell profile) and inherits the calling shell's working directory.
+On macOS, the new tab or window runs a login shell (i.e., loads the user's shell profile) and inherits the calling shell's working directory.

-When specifying a command to execute in the new tab, quoted parameters are
-handled properly and there's no need to quote the command as a whole,
-provided it is a *single* command.
+When specifying a command to execute in the new tab, quoted parameters are handled properly and there's no need to quote the command as a whole, provided it is a *single* command.
-Prefix such a single command with `exec` to exit the shell after the command
-terminates.
-If the tab's settings are configured to close tabs on termination
-of the shell, the tab will close automatically.
+Prefix such a single command with `exec` to exit the shell after the command terminates.
+If the tab's settings are configured to close tabs on termination of the shell, the tab will close automatically.

 To specify *multiple* commands, pass them as a single command-line string.
-Use `exit` as the last command to automatically close the tab when the
-command terminates, assuming the tab's settings are configured to close the
-tab on termination of the shell.
+Use `exit` as the last command to automatically close the tab when the command terminates, assuming the tab's settings are configured to close the tab on termination of the shell.
 Precede `exit` with `read -rsn 1` to wait for a keystroke first.

 IMPORTANT: Specifying a command to execute in the new tab has limitations:

-* Specifying a startup command is only supported for POSIX-compatible shells,
-  because "\" is used for behind-the-scenes escaping, and the presence of the
-  `eval` / `exec` builtins is assumed on macOS / Linux.
+* Specifying a startup command is only supported for POSIX-compatible shells, because "\" is used for behind-the-scenes escaping, and the presence of the `eval` / `exec` builtins is assumed on macOS / Linux.
   Notably, this precludes passing commands to PowerShell.

-* With gnome-terminal (Linux), $SHELL, the user's default shell is invariably
-  used to execute the command and to run in the new tab, even if the target
-  profile (settings) is configured to run a different shell.
+* With gnome-terminal (Linux), $SHELL, the user's default shell is invariably used to execute the command and to run in the new tab, even if the target profile (settings) is configured to run a different shell.
-  Also, a workaround is employed to keep the tab open: because the $SHELL must
-  be invoked with -c in order to process the command, it exits on completion,
-  so `exec $SHELL` is  executed afterwards to keep the tab open (unless you
-  pass a single `exec` command or multi-command string that ends with `exit`);
+  Also, a workaround is employed to keep the tab open: because the $SHELL must be invoked with -c in order to process the command, it exits on completion, so `exec $SHELL` is  executed afterwards to keep the tab open (unless you pass a single `exec` command or multi-command string that ends with `exit`);
-  this second $SHELL instance cannot guarantee that the original's shell
-  environment is fully preserved.
+  this second $SHELL instance cannot guarantee that the original's shell environment is fully preserved.

 ## OPTIONS

 * `-w`
-    creates the new tab in a new window rather than in the front
+    creates the new tab in a new window rather than in the front window.

-    window.
+* `-c`
+    does not create any new window or tab, and uses the current tab in the front window.

+* `-h`
+    creates the new tab split horizontally from the current one in the front window.

+* `-v`
+    creates the new tab split vertically from the current one in the front window.

+NOTE: The `-h` and `-v` are only available in the new iTerm.
+      These options suppress the effect of the `-g` or `-G` option.

+* `-i`
+    prevent the scrip to `cd` into the target directory for testing its existence.
+    This could fail if the script is running from an un-priviliged session (e.g. Apple Schortcuts), whilst the final attempt, done by the targeted terminal app, could work perfectly.

 * `-s <settings>`
-    specifies the settings set (profile) to apply to the new tab, determining
-    the appearance and behavior of the new tab.
-    o Terminal: settings sets are defined in Preferences > Profiles;
+    specifies the settings set (profile) to apply to the new tab, determining the appearance and behavior of the new tab. o Terminal: settings sets are defined in Preferences > Profiles;
-    name matching is case-*in*sensitive, and specifying nonexistent settings
-    causes an error.
+    name matching is case-*in*sensitive, and specifying nonexistent settings causes an error.
-    o iTerm2: profiles are defined in Preferences > Profiles; name matching
-    is case-*sensitive*, and specifying a nonexistent profile causes an error. o gnome-terminal: profiles are defined in Edit > Preferences; name matching
-    is case-*sensitive*, and specifying a nonexistent profile falls back to
-    to the default profile.
+    o iTerm2: profiles are defined in Preferences > Profiles; name matching is case-*sensitive*, and specifying a nonexistent profile causes an error. o gnome-terminal: profiles are defined in Edit > Preferences; name matching is case-*sensitive*, and specifying a nonexistent profile falls back to to the default profile.

 * `-t <title>`
    specifies a custom title to assign to the new tab.

 * `-d <dir>`
-    explicitly specifies a working directory for the new tab; by default, the
-    invoking shell's working directory is inherited; in Terminal/iTerm, you
-    can use `-d ''` to disable this inheriting.
+    explicitly specifies a working directory for the new tab; by default, the invoking shell's working directory is inherited; in Terminal/iTerm, you can use `-d ''` to disable this inheriting.

 * `-q`
     (*q*uiet) issues a `clear` command after opening the new tab.
     Note that output will temporarily be visible while the tab is being opened;
-    also, clearing is not performed if any command passed reports an overall
-    nonzero exit code, so as to allow failures to be examined.
+    also, clearing is not performed if any command passed reports an overall nonzero exit code, so as to allow failures to be examined.

 * `-g`
     Terminal/iTerm2 only:
-    (back*g*round) causes Terminal/iTerm2 not to activate, if it isn't the
-    frontmost application); within the application, however, the new tab will
-    become the active tab; useful in scripts that launch other applications and
-    don't want Terminal/iTerm2 to steal focus later.
+    (back*g*round) causes Terminal/iTerm2 not to activate, if it isn't the frontmost application); within the application, however, the new tab will become the active tab; useful in scripts that launch other applications and don't want Terminal/iTerm2 to steal focus later.

 * `-G`
     Terminal/iTerm2:
-      causes Terminal/iTerm2 not to activate *and* the active element within
-      the application not to change; i.e., the active window and tab stay the
-      same.
-If Terminal/iTerm2 happens to be frontmost, the new tab will
-      effectively open in the background.
+      causes Terminal/iTerm2 not to activate *and* the active element within the application not to change; i.e., the active window and tab stay the same.
+If Terminal/iTerm2 happens to be frontmost, the new tab will effectively open in the background.
     gnome-terminal:
-      causes the new tab not to activate except if it is created in a
-      new window (-w).
+      causes the new tab not to activate except if it is created in a new window (-w).

 NOTE: Terminal/iTerm2: With `-g` or `-G`, the new tab will still activate
       *briefly, temporarily*, for technical reasons.
-The temporary activation
-      lasts as least as long as the effective -l value (command-submission
+The temporary activation lasts as least as long as the effective -l value (command-submission delay).
-      delay).

 * `-l <secs>`
     Terminal/iTerm2 only:
-    delays submitting a startup command by the specified number
-    of seconds (fractions supported); useful for shells with initialization
-    files that take a long time to process.
+    delays submitting a startup command by the specified number of seconds (fractions supported); useful for shells with initialization files that take a long time to process.
-    Note that setting a working dir. with -d alone requires a startup command,
-    and that in iTerm2 setting a working dir. is always required.
+    Note that setting a working dir. with -d alone requires a startup command, and that in iTerm2 setting a working dir. is always required.
-    The default is 0.1 secs; you can preset a different value via
-    environment variable TTAB_CMD_DELAY.
+    The default is 0.1 secs; you can preset a different value via environment variable TTAB_CMD_DELAY.
 Note the impact on -g / -G.

 * `-a Terminal` or `-a iTerm2`
     explicitly specifies which terminal application to use on macOS;
-    by default, the terminal application from which this utility is run is
-    implied, if supported, with Terminal / gnome-terminal used as the default
-    on  macOS / Linux.
+    by default, the terminal application from which this utility is run is implied, if supported, with Terminal / gnome-terminal used as the default on  macOS / Linux.
-    This option is useful for calling this utility from non-terminal
-    applications such as Alfred (https://www.alfredapp.com/) on macOS.
+    This option is useful for calling this utility from non-terminal applications such as Alfred (<https://www.alfredapp.com/>) on macOS.

 ## STANDARD OPTIONS

 All standard options provide information only.

- * `-h, --help`
+* `--help`
     Prints the contents of the synopsis chapter to stdout for quick reference.

 * `--man`
     Displays this manual page, which is a helpful alternative to using `man`, if the manual page isn't installed.

 * `--version`
     Prints version information.

 * `--home`
     Opens this utility's home page in the system's default web browser.

 ## LICENSE

-For license information and more, visit this utility's home page by running
+For license information and more, visit this utility's home page by running `ttab --home`.
-`ttab --home`.

 ## EXAMPLES